tomsWebConsulting/twcsl/Form Text Field Max Length/README.md

   rest of the steps.

-* Add code from file **[form text field max length.html][4]** to Settings > Advanced > Code Injection > FOOTER.
+* Add code from file **[form text field max length.html][4]** to Settings > Developer Tools > Code Injection > FOOTER.

 * Add a form block to your page and set up as desired.